alecramsay/ushouse/docs/index.md

 (at the end and linked [here](assets/images/Table%201.pdf)) shows UE seats for each state over time:

--   Columns I--M show the results for the 2012-20 elections
+-   The results for the 2012-20 elections

--   Columns D--H show the results for the previous decade for comparison
+-   Preceded by the results for the decade before for comparison, and

--   Columns N, O, and P show the average UE seats for 2002-10, 2012-16, and 2018-20, respectively, and
+-   Followed by the average UE seats for the periods 2002-10, 2012-16, and 2018-20, respectively

--   Column Q names the entity that controlled the initial redistricting in the 2010 cycle
+The last column identifies the entity that controlled the initial redistricting in the 2010 cycle

 The states are sorted by their average UE seats for 2012-16, from most R favoring (+) to most D favoring (--).
 This highlights four distinct